sbslee/notes/docs/bash.rst

 Now, you shouldn't need to enter the password when logging in.

 .. note::
-    In order to use a channel without password, you need to give appropriate perimission settings for the home directory and the ``.ssh`` directory:
+    After creating a channel without password, if the system continues to ask for passward, you probably need to change perimission settings for the home directory and/or the ``.ssh`` directory:

     .. code-block:: text